 In the above command, we're creating a Memcached cluster with two nodes in two different availability zones (us-east-1a and us-east-1b).
 The

 --cache-subnet-group-name specifies the subnet group where the nodes will be deployed.
 The

 --security-group-ids parameter specifies the security group associated with the nodes.

-Note that using a managed service like ElastiCache can save you the hassle of managing your own Memcached deployment and also provides additional features such as automatic scaling, security, and monitoring.
+While automatic failover and Multi-AZ support may not be present, utilizing a managed service like ElastiCache can still save you the hassle of managing your own Memcached deployment and also provides additional features such as security, and monitoring.